ohamill/ohamill/README.md

 ### Hi there, I'm Owen 👋

 - 🏢 I'm employed as a Backend Developer in Stockholm, Sweden
-- 👨‍💻 I'm fluent in Java and Go, and C#, and I'm currently learning Rust
+- 👨‍💻 I'm fluent in Go and C#, and I've previously worked professionally in Perl.
+I'm currently learning Rust
-- 🌱 I’m currently developing [Aura](https://github.com/ohamill/aura-lang), a dynamically typed, interpreted programming language
+- 🌱 I’m currently developing [Aura](https://github.com/ohamill/aura-lang), a statically typed programming language that compiles to Go
 - 👨‍🎓 I'm interested in DevOps, Kubernetes, and programming language design as areas of future learning
 - 📫 You can reach me at ohamill@proton.me
 - 😄 Pronouns: he / him